sgonzalez/SwiftGenetics/README.md

 **SwiftGenetics** is a genetic algorithm library that has been engineered from-scratch to be highly extensible and composable, by abstracting away different pieces of functionality, while providing concrete implementations of certain use cases, such as tree-based genomes. **SwiftGenetics** is written in pure Swift, and makes proper use of functional programming and Swift's wonderful type system.
 This project is provided under the MIT License (see the `LICENSE` file for more info).

+**SwiftGenetics** can be added to your project as a dependency with the Swift Package Manager.

 ## Functionality

 **SwiftGenetics** provides an abstracted base for genetic algorithms, intended to support different representations and genetic operators.